mattchew160/Mood-Lights/README.md

 From the Mood Lights file, you can set the pin numbers for each red green and blue.
 I do haave plans to just have linked shift registars to control more than 4 LEDS (12 pins), But that is for another time.
 At the moment I only have two LEDs in the file.

+What a majority of my time I spent on this was the many many void functions that do specific transitions, like hold_red or fade_in_blue or blue_to_green.
+This is because I wanted to make the function programing as easy as it can be by creating all of the transistions I could possibly do.
+From my working example, there are still bugs as how it looks IRL, but I did this such that I can explore as many concepts for creating functions.

+I added two buttons to change the speed and pause of the fadeing and holding phases, I want to make them dials instead of buttons.
+Also it is sluggish to change on the fly.

+Please feel free to download and modify as you see fit, I really like to see intresting lighting functions that can be made from this.
+I will update this README as I add more features.

+-Matt